hspaans/.github/.github/wiki/Maintenance-tasks.md

+# Maintenance Tasks

 Maintaining repositories is important to keep the relevant otherwise they must be archived.
 This way it allows to plan and rollout new features.

-# Sprint 2024 Cleanup
+## Sprint 2024 Cleanup

-## General
+### General actions for 2024

 - [ ]  Bump to Terraform 1.7
 - [ ]  Revert to `pip` instead of `pipenv` for Python projects
 - [ ]  Implement GitHub Action `pip-audit` for Python projects:

 ```yaml
   pip-audit:
     name: Pip Audit